-Unemployed and suffering from anxiety, it was only through the help and support of Evolve Housing programs that Anita was able to turn her life around.
+Unemployed and suffering from anxiety, Anita was able to turn her life around through the help and support of Evolve Housing programs.
 Now in a stable position, with a job and a permanent roof over her head, Anita is able to start moving her life forward.

 Anita had returned to Sydney after a relationship breakdown and wasn’t able to find a stable place to call home.
 She suffered from acute anxiety and struggled to even go outside.

 “I got the call from Evolve and I was so glad to have my own little place.
-With the security of my own home, I couldn’t be happier.”
+With the security of my own home, I couldn’t be happier,” Anita said.

 After settling into her home in Western Sydney, Anita received her first Evolve Housing resident newsletter and read about the barista training course run in partnership by Evolve and Darcy St Project.